 As Hyundai Creta is not available with traction control, it quickly gets stuck on the slippery soft surface after a few meters of driving.

 As seen from the video, it’s the Hyundai Creta to face the challenge first.
 Entering the field quite easily, the Hyundai SUV becomes totally stuck after only several metres of driving.
 It stands there and show it impotence on the slippery surface which is filled with mud and slush while the wheels continue spinning.
 Obviously, without the traction control, the Creta finds it hard to tackle its own issue.

-The Harrier does it better with traction contol and drive modes, making it drive around the field as easy as a pie.
+The Harrier does it better with traction control and drives modes, making it drive around the field as easy as a pie.

 The Tata Harrier then joins the game after a couple of minutes and dance around the same field effortlessly.
 As easy as a pie, it can cross the point where its counterpart has just got stuck badly.
 Funnily enough, the driver of the Harrier seems to be overexcited that he took the car to a puddle then was completely lodged there.
 All efforts to rescue the Harrier are useless until a bulldozer was called to pull it out.